raphaelouzan/PowerLEDSuit/README.md

 - *Click* once to move to the next animation.
 The animations evolve from low energy and mellow to more and more intense.

-- *Double-click* to reset to the first animation
+- *Double-click* to reset to the first animation.

+- *Double-click* again to change its palette (will rotate through palettes)

 - *Hold the button down* to get the animation to prepare for a peak.
 It will go up and up until you release